matrix-org/matrix-spec-proposals/proposals/XXXX-capability-access-control-for-media.md

 ### Downloading Media from a Room

-Downloading a single media object
+To download a single media object, the client sends

 * `GET /_matrix/client/{version}/rooms/{roomId}/media/{mediaId}/{serverName}`